fullers/bamazon/README.md

 An amazon like application that uses node.js and connects to a MySQL Database to keep track of inventory.

 ## Technologies used
+The following technologies, tools, and npm packages were used:
 * Javascript
 * MySQL Server and Workbench
 * Node.js